NJ (908) 688-5577

 Though it often affects athletes, an ankle sprain can happen to anyone, anytime, and anywhere.
 Sometimes all it takes to sprain an ankle is to land awkwardly after a jump, or twist your ankle too much as you step off a curb.
 Symptoms of an ankle sprain include pain in the ankle, particularly when trying to move it or put weight on it, and swelling.
 If you are feeling these symptoms following an injury, stop what you are doing and rest the affected ankle.
 Use ice packs wrapped in a towel and elevate your injured ankle to reduce swelling.
 You can also compress the ankle by wrapping it with an elastic bandage.
 A sprained ankle needs to heal fully and properly to avoid re-injury.
 If you have sprained your ankle, it is strongly suggested that you seek the care of a podiatrist.

 Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact one of our podiatrists from Advanced Podiatry.
+If you need your feet checked, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?